NOTE: These instructions pertain to clusters that have already been manually provisioned. In order to create a new cluster, see here.

 Step 3.
 Give your cluster a name and an environment

 Step 4.
-Enter the Endpoint address that you obtained from the Google Cloud Console, prefixed with 'https://'
+Input the server address that you obtained from the Kubeconfig, prefixed with 'https://'

 Step 5.
-Add the Cluster CA cert from the Google Console, and click continue
+Add the Cluster CA cert from your Kubeconfig, and click continue

-We will be using the "Basic" method of authenticating with the cluster when using GKE.
+We will be using the "Client Certificate" method of authenticating with the cluster when using AKS.